 Ultimately, Cassandra's pleas were denied.
 Returning empty handed, Cassandra was driven mad with rage as she watched the health of her father decline.
 She swore she would destroy Tacoma and bring the avians of Nimbaterra to justice.
-Otto's health took a turn for the worse and he perished as a result of his injuries.
+Her father soon passed away, in horrific pain and angish.

 Cassandra was lost.
 She began her descent into dark magics, studying all that she could.
 Her newfound knowledge in necro-magic was then used to return the breath of life to corpses of the creatures she had tortured.
 These souls were once living creatures who had suffered greatly in their last moments on earth, and now seeked revenge upon the living.

-Cassandra's craft led her to the bodies of these damned souls - small, fur-bearing creatures who had been trapped, hunted or raised for their pelts.
-Cassandra and Otto worked tirelessly to rebuild the bodies, subsituting bone, brass, copper or steel for any missing body parts.
+Cassandra worked tirelessly to rebuild the bodies of her victims, subsituting bone, brass, copper or steel for any missing body parts.
 These strange creatures would go on to become the Zengre, who continue to plague the citizens of Nimbaterra even today.